LieberInstitute/Human_DLPFC_Deconvolution/README.md

 The RNAscope images are available via the Globus endpoint ['jhpce#TODO'](https://research.libd.org/globus/jhpce_TODO/index.html).

-These images were analyzed with HALO software (Indica labs), settings files & tabular output of the HALO analysis are available in [`raw-data/HALO`](https://github.com/LieberInstitute/Human_DLPFC_Deconvolution/tree/main/raw-data/HALO).
+These images were analyzed with HALO software (Indica labs).
+The HALO exported setting files and data CSV files are available at [`raw-data/HALO`](https://github.com/LieberInstitute/Human_DLPFC_Deconvolution/tree/main/raw-data/HALO).
+The combined HALO output data is available into an R object is available at [`processed-data/03_HALO/halo_all.Rdata`](https://github.com/LieberInstitute/Human_DLPFC_Deconvolution/blob/main/processed-data/03_HALO/halo_all.Rdata).

+## Visium and Visium SPG data

+Check the [`spatialDLPFC` project](https://github.com/LieberInstitute/spatialDLPFC) for more details on the spatially-resolved transcriptomics data that was generated from these tissue blocks.

 # Code structure